zizhaozhang/CAProject_MIPSSimulator/README.md

 CAProject_MIPSSimulator
 =======================

-This code achieves a MIPS similator (Tomasulo algorihm for pipeline)

-The entrance is in MIPsSimulator.cpp
+This code achieves a MIPS similator (Tomasulo algorihm for pipeline).
+The entrance is in MIPsSimulator.cpp.

 How to use

 - Go to the /src folder